Yiling-J/go-cache-benchmark-plus/README.md

 You will see progress indicator(each dot represents 100k requests) when benchmark is running, result plots will be **generated automatically** in *results* directory after bench done.

-Bench results will be cached in *results* directory with name: "{client name}-{bench name}.data", this can make benchmark much faster when you are testing your package and run benchmark frequently.
+Bench results will be cached in *results* directory with name: `{client name}-{bench name}.data`, this can make benchmark much faster when you are testing your package and run benchmark frequently.
 Just delete the file if you want to invalid cache.

 ## throughput result
 ```